TianpeiLuke/nlp-pipeline/slipbox/project_planning/specification_driven_xgboost_pipeline_plan.md

 Recent infrastructure improvements have significantly enhanced the stability and flexibility of the pipeline system:

+#### 0. Template Pipeline Modernization (NEW - July 10)

+As documented in [Pipeline Template Modernization Plan](./2025-07-09_pipeline_template_modernization_plan.md), all pipeline templates have been successfully refactored to use the `PipelineTemplateBase` approach:

+- Refactored `template_pipeline_xgboost_end_to_end.py` to use class-based approach with `XGBoostEndToEndTemplate`
+- Refactored `template_pipeline_pytorch_end_to_end.py` to use class-based approach with `PytorchEndToEndTemplate`
+- Removed redundant XGBoost model step (functionality handled by registration)
+- Removed redundant PyTorch model creation step (functionality handled by registration)
+- Streamlined DAG structure for both templates:
+  - Direct connections from training to packaging and payload testing
+  - Proper dependency chain for registration
+- Added robust configuration validation
+- Implemented enhanced property reference tracking
+- Added execution document support for all templates

 #### 1. Enum Hashability Fix

 As documented in [Remove Global Singletons](./2025-07-08_remove_global_singletons.md), the DependencyType and NodeType enums in base_specifications.py were causing errors when used as dictionary keys: